Kuadrant/docs.kuadrant.io/README.md

 This repository contains documentation for Kuadrant, built using MkDocs and the `mike` plugin for multi-versioning.
 You can run and build these docs using Docker/Podman or by installing MkDocs locally.

+## Contributing

+The site configuration and navigation layout are defined in [./mkdocs.yml](./mkdocs.yml).
+The navigation sections follow the [Diátaxis framework](https://diataxis.fr/), with four main areas:

+- Concepts (known as 'Explanation' in Diátaxis)
+- APIs & Reference
+- Tutorials
+- Guides

+When adding new documentation, take a moment to consider which area the document belongs to.
+You can use the [Diátaxis compass](https://diataxis.fr/compass/) to help answer that question.

+When writing content, refer to the [./style_guide.md](./style_guide.md) for writing style guidelines, tips and examples.

 ## Using Docker/Podman

 ### Running the Docs with Docker